-A key problem with tweezing is removing too much of the eyebrow, especially if you are using a magnifying glass (this makes it look like you have more brow than you do).
+A problem with tweezing is removing too much of the eyebrow, especially if you are using a magnifying glass (this makes it look like you have more brow than you do).

-The principle benefit you get from a wax is that the brow hairs will take longer to grow back compared to tweezing, plus you are left with smooth and softer skin.
-Hairs tend to grow back softer over time as well.
+The principle benefit you get from wax is that the brow will take longer to grow back compared to tweezing.
+Plus, it gives you smooth and softer skin.
+Hairs tend to grow back softer overtime as well.

-However waxing can be painful and leave some swelling and redness that could last a good few hours (so don't get it done on the same day you plan to go out).
+However, waxing can be painful and leave some swelling and redness that could last a good few hours (so don't get it done on the same day you plan to go out).

-Hairs also need to be long enough for the wax to grip so you may need to live with longer brows than you'd like in the weeks before you have your wax.
+Hairs also need to be long enough for the wax to grip.
+So you may need to live with longer brows than you'd like in the weeks before you have your wax.

 The process involves using a thread or thin twine to grip and remove individual hairs in your brow.
-In the USA it has grown in popularity as it tends to be more accurate and less painful than tweezing or waxing.
+In the USA, it has grown in popularity as it tends to be more accurate and less painful than tweezing or waxing.

 Eyebrow Tattoo and Microblading